BorgwardtLab/proteinshake/docs/readthedocs/source/notes/tutorial_tasks.rst

 ===================================

 Now that we understand how to create datasets and cast them to an ML framework we can take a look at the tasks class.
-The ``proteinshake.Tasks`` class exposes to main functionalities: dataset splitting, and model evaluation for various tasks.
+The ``proteinshake.Tasks`` class exposes two main functionalities for various tasks: dataset splitting, and model evaluation.
+This, along with the ProteinShake datasets, leaves the user to focus only on coding the model.

 Basic Usage
 ~~~~~~~~~~~~